 Railroad Grapples: A Helping Hand

 Laying down railroad ties and rails isn’t a task that workers have to do by hand.
-With an excavator grapple attachment, one of many that an excavator can take on, you can lift and place each tie or rail from the relative comfort of the excavator cab.
+With an waste handling grapples, one of many that an excavator can take on, you can lift and place each tie or rail from the relative comfort of the excavator cab.
 While new trackage may need some fine-tuning once it’s on the ground, a dedicated railroad grapple allows heavy machinery to do the heavy lifting.
 When we’re talking about heavy lifting, whether through electromagnetism or raw power, Moley Magnetics has you covered.
 We provide some of the equipment needed for railway construction, as well as a wide array of general construction, demolition, and recycling equipment that can help America’s workers build and rebuild a better country.